cpabooks/cpabooks-docs/docs/index.rst

 ..
-Odoo Book documentation master file, created by sphinx-quickstart on Mon Feb 10 23:08:02 2014.
+CPAbooks Book documentation master file, created by sphinx-quickstart on Mon Feb 10 23:08:02 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.